apache/nuttx/README.txt

   be?
 Enter ? in response to the 'make oldconfig' prompt and it will show you the help text that goes with the option.

+  If you don't want to make any decisions are are willing to just accep the recommended default value for each new configuration item, an even easier way is:

+    make oldefconfig

+  The olddefconfig target will simply bring you configuration up to date with the current Kconfig files, setting any new options to the default value.
+  No questions asked.

 NuttX Configuration Tool
 ------------------------